5 Red Flags That You’re in an Abusive Relationship

 Sadly it can take weeks, months, and even years to muster the courage to

-leave that abusive relationship and dissolve a marriage that should never
+leave an abusive relationship and dissolve a marriage.
+It’s never

-If you have any other questions about abusive relationships or need help
+If you have any questions about your abusive relationship or need help